Blog Nutrition Foods That Help With Period Cramps, According To A Nutritionist

 foods that help with period cramps

 Nuts and seeds are rich sources of omega-three fatty acids, protein, and multiple vitamins and minerals.
-A good example is peanuts which contain high levels of vitamin B6 and magnesium.
-While magnesium has its excellent benefits of pain reduction, magnesium can also balance serotonin, the feel-good hormone that can help with mood swings which is a PMS symptom.
+A good example is peanuts, which contain high levels of vitamin B6 and magnesium.
+While magnesium has its excellent benefits of pain reduction, magnesium can also balance serotonin, the feel-good hormone that can help with mood swings, which is a PMS symptom (26).

 See also

-You can consume these nuts and seeds in multiple ways, including taking raw Flax seeds, chia seeds, or pumpkin seeds.
-Or, you can make jars of butter like peanut butter or oils like flaxseed oil, algal oil, soybean oil, canola oil, and almond oil.
+You can consume these nuts and seeds in multiple ways, including taking raw flax seeds, chia seeds, or pumpkin seeds.
+You can also take jars of butter such as peanut butter or oils such as flaxseed oil, algal oil, soybean oil, canola oil, and almond oil.

 Turmeric